 IQ Biology has given me opportunities and resources for collaboration and a deeper understanding of the fundamentals behind my research, especially in the areas of microscopy and sequencing.

 Lynn received a BS from Pomona College and majored in Chemistry.
-She joined IQ Biology in her third year as a current graduate student in Dr. Amy Palmer's Lab (Biochemistry).
-She is rostered in the Department of Biochemistry and graduated in Summer 2019.
+She joined IQ Biology in her third year as a graduate student in Dr. Amy Palmer's Lab (Biochemistry).
+She was rostered in the Department of Biochemistry and graduated in Summer 2019.